WE ARE…

 The Foundation of Hearts (FoH) is the most successful supporters’ movement in Scottish footballing history.
-We currently have a membership of almost 8,000 individuals, all of whom contribute financially to the organisation.
-This financial contribution is used to provide working capital for the club we support, Heart of Midlothian.
+The organisation was created in 2010 by five lifelong Hearts supporters – Jamie Bryant, Brian Cormack, Donald Ford, Garry Halliday, and Alex Mackie, and we currently have more than 8000 members (now owners) who contribute financially to FoH.
+These contributions are used to provide working capital for the club we support and love, Heart of Midlothian.

-In 2013, the Foundation was joined by all the Hearts supporters’ organisations – the Federation of Hearts Supporters Clubs, the Heart of Midlothian Shareholders Association, the Heart of Midlothian Supporters’ Trust, Hearts Youth Development Committee (HYDC), and Save Our Hearts.
+The Foundation played a key role in saving the club when it fell into administration in 2013.
+That year, it was joined by all the Hearts supporters’ organisations – the Federation of Hearts Supporters Clubs, the Heart of Midlothian Shareholders Association, the Heart of Midlothian Supporters’ Trust, Hearts Youth Development Committee (HYDC), and Save Our Hearts.
 Under the chairmanship of Ian Murray MP, this united group worked under the Foundation of Hearts ‘banner’ to take forward the vision of fan ownership.

 In 2014, one of the Foundation’s own team, Ann Budge (through her specially created company, Bidco), successfully acquired the majority shareholding of the club.
-A legally binding agreement was put in place between Bidco and the Foundation to deliver fan ownership via the Foundation.
+An agreement was put in place between Bidco and the Foundation to deliver fan ownership via the Foundation.
 Doing so allowed the club’s finances to be stabilised and an orderly transition to supporter ownership to be organised.
-Bidco’s sole purpose has been to deliver fan ownership and it has therefore not sought to make any personal gain through the process.
+Bidco’s sole purpose was to deliver fan ownership and it therefore sought to make no personal gain through the process.

-Ann Budge has been implementing her strategy of running the club in accordance with a carefully constructed plan, a key objective being to restore the club to being a viable operation so that the fans, through the Foundation, will be operating a healthy going concern at the point that we take over ownership.
-We are delighted to have been working closely with Ann Budge and her team to pave the way for fan ownership at Tynecastle, and we acknowledge the extraordinary commitment, breadth of skills and new values which she has brought to the club.
+We are delighted to have worked closely with Ann Budge and her team over the years to pave the way for fan ownership at Tynecastle, and we acknowledge the extraordinary commitment, breadth of skills, and new values which she has brought to the club.
 Her initiative has been a breath of fresh air in the Scottish football scene.

 Gerry, who became chair of the Foundation in 2022, is chief executive of Tesco Bank and is a member of the Tesco plc executive committee.
 He served as Pro-Chancellor and Chair of Council at the University of Ulster and President of the Institute of Banking in Ireland, and recently completed a six-year term as chairman of the Irish Football Association.
 Gerry holds an economics degree from Cambridge University and received his MBA from Ulster Business School.